tmiki/cognito-sample-js-webapp/README.md

 ### How to set up your Local environment
 Please ensure that the node.js and npm can be run under your favorable way.

-If you prefer to run them in a Windows environment, I recommend "nvm-windows". https://github.com/coreybutler/nvm-windows
+If you prefer to run them in a Windows environment, I recommend "nvm-windows".
+https://github.com/coreybutler/nvm-windows

-If you prefer to run them in a Linux environment, I recommend "nvm". https://github.com/creationix/nvm
+If you prefer to run them in a Linux environment, I recommend "nvm".
+https://github.com/creationix/nvm

-## Running this application
+## Running the application
 ### Change the User Pool/Federated Identities configurations.
 Please place your settings into the index.js.